 As for those photos you took on your trip, you can examine the data files and use Google Earth to figure out where each was taken.
 However, you can also sync your camera with Trackstick II and eliminate all that work through geotagging.
 The Trackstick software checks the date and the time the photo was taken and compares it against a log file of your location.
 Then it automatically applies a label, and the photo is geotagged.
 Many photo sharing services, including Flickr, support geotagged photos and put them on a map.

 Because Trackstick II records so much information about each trip, there are many different uses for the device, from tagging photos to tracking others.
-For more fun and interesting gadgets, please see the links on the next page.
+For more fun and interesting gadgets, please see the links below.

 Related HowStuffWorks Articles

 - Biggs, John.
 "An Easily Pocketed G.P.S.
 Tracker."
 New York Times.
 Aug.
 9, 2007.
 (Feb.
 2, 2009)http://www.nytimes.com/2007/08/09/technology/circuits/09gps.html

 - "Super Trackstick Data Sheet."
 Trackstick.
 2007.
 (Feb.
 2, 2009)http://www.trackstick.com/downloads/pdf/SuperTrackstick.pdf

 - "Trackstick Pro Data Sheet."
 Trackstick.
 2007.
 (Feb.
 2, 2009)http://www.trackstick.com/downloads/pdf/TrackstickPro.pdf

 - "Trackstick II Data Sheet."
 Trackstick.
 2007.
 (Feb.
 2, 2009)http://www.trackstick.com/downloads/pdf/TrackstickII.pdf

 - "Trackstick User Guide."
 Trackstick.
 Updated Jan.
 13, 2009.
 (Feb.
 2, 2009)http://www.trackstick.com/downloads/pdf/TrackstickUserGuide.pdf